-Certain equity and foreign currency forwards are designated as cash flow hedges for the anticipated payments of awards under certain share-based payment plans and for the anticipated foreign currency purchase of an equity investment.
+Certain equity and foreign currency forwards are designated as cash flow hedges for anticipated payments of awards under certain share-based payment plans and for anticipated foreign currency purchases of foreign operations.
 Changes in the fair value of derivatives for the effective portion of the hedge are recognized in OCI, while the ineffective portion of the hedge and any items excluded from hedge assessment, such as the spot-to-forward differential, are recognized in Interest and other investment income in our Consolidated Statements of Operations.
 A portion of the amount recognized in OCI related to the equity forwards is reclassified to income as a component of operating expenses as the liabilities for the share-based payment awards are accrued over the vesting period.
-A portion of the amounts recognized to the foreign currency forwards would be reclassified to income upon disposal or impairment of the equity investment.
+A portion of the amounts recognized in OCI related to the foreign currency forwards would be reclassified to income upon disposal or impairment of the foreign operations.
 All amounts recognized in, or reclassified from OCI are net of related taxes.